oakes/play-cljc/README.md

 * [odoyle-rules](https://github.com/oakes/odoyle-rules) - Manage state with a rules engine
 * [edna](https://github.com/oakes/edna) - Create MIDI music

-When you generate a new project with the command above, it'll come preconfigured with [Paravim](https://github.com/oakes/Paravim), a text editor written with play-cljc.
-Press `Esc` in dev mode to see the editor appear; see [this demo](https://youtu.be/BBw6ZwWFXwQ?t=752).

 ## Development

 * Install [the Clojure CLI tool](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools)